 In a Powerpoint presentation, you use a linear format.
 You go from slide to slide.
 A mind map gives the audience the general overview (full map), plus the details (branches with information).
 Attendees know what the topic is that you discuss and how it relates to the other topics in your presentation.
 This way you have an easy tool for capturing attention and making it an engaging time they spend with you!

 By the way, this works for large audiences and one on one sales meetings or training.

 Were you ever in a situation where you did not see or find a way out?
 It would be smart that next time you outline your current situation and your desired situation in two maps.
 Make them face each other and you will see something interesting occur.

-The white space in the middle is the birth place of something amazing.
+The white space in the middle is the birthplace of something amazing.
 It will give you the answer to your way out of that situation.
 To me, the white space between the branches is very often much more important than the fixed information in/on the branches.
-White space gives our mind a way to grow, find, expand!
+White space gives our minds a way to grow, find, and expand!
 Fixed information in a map doesn’t really do this.

 Fill the space between the two maps and find your way out of the problem.
 Then… simply take action, update your map if needed, and learn from this lesson.

 4.6 Increasing Creativity